Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 3. Select Revisit Time.

-4. Enter 2 in the Min # Assets: field.
+4. Enter two (2) in the Min # Assets field.

-• Min # Assets: Specifies the minimum number of simultaneous assets that are required for coverage.
+• Min # Assets: specifies the minimum number of simultaneous assets that are required for coverage.

-5. Keep the Compute: and End Gaps: default selections.
+5. Keep the Compute and End Gaps default selections.

-• Compute: Maximum: The computed value is the duration of the longest gap in coverage over the entire coverage interval.
+• Compute: Maximum: the computed value is the duration of the longest gap in coverage over the entire coverage interval.

-• End Gaps: Set to Include to have gaps at the ends of the analysis interval included in the revisit time computations.
+• End Gaps: set to Include to have gaps at the ends of the analysis interval included in the revisit time computations.

 You will use the At Most Satisfaction Criteria.
 Using At Most, the FOM value is less than or equal to the Threshold.

-1. Select the Enable check box in the Satisfaction frame.
+1. Select the Enable checkbox in the Satisfaction frame.

-2. Open the Satisfied if: shortcut menu.
+2. Open the Satisfied if dropdown menu.

 3. Select At Most.

-4. Leave the default Threshold: value of 0 sec.
+4. Leave the default Threshold value of 0 sec.

 5. Click OK to accept your changes and to close the Properties Browser.